Visuospatial Navigation Algorithms

 Abstract:

-Navigation is controlled by at least two partially dissociable, concurrently developed systems in the brain.
-The cognitive map informs an organism of its location and bearing, updated by distance-based prediction and vestibular integration.
-Response-based systems, on the other hand, directly evaluate movement decisions from immediate percepts.
-Here we demonstrate the sufficiency of visual response-based decision-making in a classic open field navigation task often assumed to require a cognitive map.
-Three distinct strategies emerge to robustly navigate to a hidden goal, each conferring contextual tradeoffs, as well as aligning with behavior observed with rodents, insects, fish, and sperm cells.
-We propose reframing navigation from the bottom-up, without assuming online access to computationally expensive top-down representations, to better explain behavior under energetic or attentional constraints.
+Navigation is believed to be controlled by at least two partially dissociable systems in the brain.
+The cognitive map informs an organism of its location and bearing, updated by integrating vestibular self-motion or predicting distances to landmarks.
+Route-based navigation, on the other hand, directly evaluate sequential movement decisions from immediate percepts.
+Here we demonstrate the sufficiency of visual route-based decision-making in a classic open field navigation task often assumed to require a cognitive map.
+Three distinct strategies emerge to robustly navigate to a hidden goal, each conferring contextual tradeoffs analyzed at both neural and behavioral scales, as well as qualitatively aligning with behavior observed across the biological spectrum.
+We propose reframing navigation from the bottom-up, through an egocentric episodic perspective without assuming online access to computationally expensive top-down representations, to better explain behavior under energetic or attentional constraints.